 The Simply Good Foods Company Reports Fiscal Fourth Quarter And Full Fiscal Year 2022 Financial Results and Provides Full Fiscal Year 2023 Outlook

-/EIN News/ -- DENVER, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- The Simply Good Foods Company (Nasdaq: SMPL) (“Simply Good Foods,” or the “Company”), a developer, marketer and seller of branded nutritional foods and snacking products, today reported financial results for the thirteen and fifty-two weeks ended August 27, 2022.
+DENVER, Oct.
+21, 2022 (GLOBE NEWSWIRE) -- The Simply Good Foods Company SMPL ("Simply Good Foods," or the "Company"), a developer, marketer and seller of branded nutritional foods and snacking products, today reported financial results for the thirteen and fifty-two weeks ended August 27, 2022.

 Fourth Quarter Summary:(1)